Dr. James Fallon Makes Being a Psychopath Look Like Fun

 But you’ve also talked in your book about lying to achieve a certain effect.

 Yeah, yeah, yeah.
 I’ve lied for some effect, in fact, in the opposite direction.
-So, for example, if I caught a 20-pound tuna, I’ll say I caught a 15-pound tuna, and somebody will say, “No, it was much bigger than that.”
+So, for example, if I caught a 9-kilogram tuna, I’ll say I caught a 6-kilogram tuna, and somebody will say, “No, it was much bigger than that.”
 Those are manipulative techniques.
 I remember this really funny book called How to Cheat at Tennis from the 70s.
-A tennis court is supposed to be a perfect rectangle, but you can manipulate the court—repaint the lines to make it a parallelogram—screw with them that way.
+A tennis court is supposed to be a perfect rectangle, but you can manipulate the court – repaint the lines to make it a parallelogram – screw with them that way.

 Was it fun for the other guy?

 Not all the time.
-It’s kind of intellectually bullying people, I guess—playing with their heads.
+It’s kind of intellectually bullying people, I guess – playing with their heads.
 There’s a darker side to it.
-In the past two years, I’ve come to realize how much I do that.
+In the past two years, I’ve come to realise how much I do that.
 I’ve never taken advantage of underdogs though.
 You know what I mean?
 I’m enough of the sportsman to play a fair game.

 Is that a moral stance?
 It’s hard to imagine morality without empathy.
 Where does your sense of morality come from?

-You know, growing up Catholic around priests, and nuns, and my parents—I just never did anything wrong.
+You know, growing up Catholic around priests, and nuns, and my parents – I just never did anything wrong.
 Lying, cheating, stealing, squeezing girls’ asses, I did none of that.
 But, it was part of an obsessive compulsiveness.
-I thought all behavior had to be perfect and in line with the universe.
+I thought all behaviour had to be perfect and in line with the universe.
 I had to keep everything in symmetry.

 So, the code itself was arbitrary?
 I mean, if you had been raised under a different system, would that have become your ideal?